There are instructions for other platforms linked from the get the code page.

 $ autoninja -C out/Default unit_tests

-and can run the tests in the same way.
+You can run the tests by running the unit_tests binary.
 You can also limit which tests are run using the

 --gtest_filter arg, e.g.: